Showing 1-20 of 246 products

 |Need one system to estimate labor/materials quantities & costs||Both|

-If, after reviewing our table of common pain points, you realize that a takeoff program is what you need, head over to our takeoff systems buyer’s guide to better understand this market.
+If, after reviewing our table of common pain points, you realize that a takeoff program is what you need, head over to our takeoff systems buyers guide to better understand this market.

-Market Trends to Understand
+Market trends to understand

 These pre-construction application market trends should be considered when evaluating a new system and reading construction estimating software reviews.

-- Digital takeoff.
-Digital takeoff has matured and it provides many efficiencies.
-It reduces the cost, time and hassle of printing paper plans.
+Digital takeoff: Digital takeoff has matured and it provides many efficiencies.
+It reduces the cost, time, and hassle of printing paper plans.
 It also costs less than a plotter or reprographic service.
-Most systems can measure .pdf, .tiff, .dwg, AutoCAD and other digital file formats.
+Most systems can measure .pdf, .tiff, .dwg, AutoCAD, and other digital file formats.
 Buyers should strongly consider (and trial) digital takeoff before investing in another digitizer board.